LPhD/Jess/docs/source/installation.rst

 - **Graphviz-dev.** Plotting tools require Graphviz and its development files to be installed.

-- **Gradle 2.x.** Joern uses the gradle build tool, and some features specific to Gradle 2.0 and above.
+- **Gradle 2.x.** Jess uses the gradle build tool, and some features specific to Gradle 2.0 and above.

 If you are on a Debian-based system, try the following to download the